 Sometimes you run into a client that is a decision maker representing the company.

-This is the kind of client from hell who takes what you worked on for the company and brings back feedback.
+This kind of client from hell takes what you worked on for the company and brings back feedback.

 For a decision maker, this customer can be very indecisive.

-If you happen to chance on working with such a client, add a little effort to offer ready alternatives to hasten the decision-making process.
+If you chance on working with such a client, add a little effort to offer ready alternatives to hasten the decision-making process.

-This way you can save your time and end contract if it causes you to lose more money than you’re able to make.
+This way, you can save time and end the contract if it causes you to lose more money than you can make.

 10 – Be firm about repeated urgent requests

-As an entrepreneur or freelance designer, there may be the period of a dry spell.
+An entrepreneur or freelance designer may have a period of a dry spell.

-The time where you find yourself with little or no work.
+The time when you find yourself with little or no work.

-There may come a point where you want to take up anything that comes your way just to float above water.
+There may come the point where you want to take up anything that comes your way just to float above water.